Blues stop Blue Jackets' 10-game winning streak with 2-1 win - WDEF

 Sergei Bobrovsky, who gave up two goals on 28 shots, lost for the first time since March 2.
 Cam Atkinson had the lone goal for the Blue Jackets, and appeared to have scored another earlier in the game but had it waved off.

+“We had enough chances.
+We just couldn’t beat them,” Blue Jackets coach John Tortorella said.
+“I thought we played a good game.
+We had ample opportunities.
+We just couldn’t beat the goalie.”

-Steen got the Blues on the board at the game’s 3-minute mark of the first period, taking Patrick Berglund’s pass from behind the net and slipping the puck past Bobrovsky from the right circle.
-The goal, Steen’s 15th on the season, kept alive his four-game point streak.
+Steen got the Blues on the scoreboard at the game’s 3-minute mark, taking Patrick Berglund’s pass from behind the net and slipping the puck past Bobrovsky from the right circle.
+The goal was Steen’s 15th and kept alive his four-game point streak.

 The Jackets appeared to tie it just 25 seconds later, but Atkinson’s goal was waved off for a kicking motion.